kardianos/vendor-spec/README.md

 		// path elements "." or "..".
 		Local string

-		// The version of the package.
+		// The revision of the package.
 This field must be persisted by all
 		// tools, but not all tools will interpret this field.
-		// The value of Version should be a single value that can be used
+		// The value of Revision should be a single value that can be used
-		// to fetch the same or similar version.
+		// to fetch the same or similar revision.
 		// Examples: "abc104...438ade0", "v1.3.5"
-		Version string
+		Revision string

-		// VersionTime is the time the version was created.
+		// RevisionTime is the time the revision was created.
 The time should be
 		// parsed and written in the "time.RFC3339" format.
-		VersionTime string
+		RevisionTime string
 	}
 }
 ```